 - Heart attack.
 Though rare, you may have a heart attack during the procedure.

 - Coronary artery damage.
-Your coronary artery may be torn or ruptured during the procedure.
+The coronary artery may be torn or ruptured during the procedure.
 These complications may require emergency bypass surgery.

 - Kidney problems.
 The dye used during angioplasty and stent placement can cause kidney damage, especially in people who already have kidney problems.
 If you're at increased risk, your doctor may take steps to try to protect your kidneys, such as limiting the amount of contrast dye and making sure that you're well hydrated during the procedure.

 - Stroke.
 During angioplasty, a stroke can occur if plaques break loose when the catheters are being threaded through the aorta.
 Blood clots also can form in catheters and travel to the brain if they break loose.
-A stroke is an extremely rare complication of coronary angioplasty, and blood thinners are used during the procedure to reduce the risk.
+A stroke is an extremely rare complication of coronary angioplasty.
+Blood thinners are used during the procedure to reduce the risk.

 - Abnormal heart rhythms.
 During the procedure, the heart may beat too quickly or too slowly.
 These heart rhythm problems are usually short-lived, but sometimes medications or a temporary pacemaker is needed.